John Cusack: 2020s–present

 Cusack starred in his first television series, Utopia in 2020.
 In a 2020 interview with The Guardian, Cusack admitted to the decline of his acting career.
-"In the last few years, I haven’t been able to get projects financed.
+"In the last few years, I haven't been able to get projects financed.
 That could be a function of getting older.
 Or it could be a function of being cold."

+In 2022, he co-starred in the thriller Pursuit, alongside Emile Hirsch.

-In 2025, Cusack took on a significant role in the Chinese film Detective Chinatown 1900, portraying Congressman Grant, a character central to the film's exploration of anti-Chinese sentiment in early 20th-century San Francisco.
-The movie, a prequel to the successful Detective Chinatown franchise, was released on January 29, 2025.
+In 2024, Cusack appeared in the Chinese period film Decoded by writer-director Chen Sicheng, alongside Liu Haoran.
+In 2025, Cusack took on a role in another film by Chen Sicheng, also starring Liu Haoran: Detective Chinatown 1900.
+Cusack portrayed Congressman Grant, a character central to the film's exploration of anti-Chinese sentiment in early 20th-century San Francisco.
+The film, a prequel to the successful Detective Chinatown franchise, was released on January 29, 2025, and earned $455 million at the box office.
+Also in 2025, he appeared in the WWII thriller Fog of War.

-Critics have noted Cusack's performance in the film.
-Phil Hoad of The Guardian highlighted the movie's engaging narrative and cultural commentary, mentioning Cusack's role as part of the ensemble cast.
+Cusack wrote the graphic novel Momo featuring art by Ignacio Noé and published by Mad Cave Studios, which is slated for release in late September 2026.
+In an interview with Publishers Weekly, Cusack described the story as a "wild fusion of theological noir, cosmic satire, and darkly comic Americana in a mind-bending odyssey".